Elthron/Perudo/README.md

   - write a more purpose built client program [Joe(mostly)]
 - throttle the various thread loops [Anyone] -> done to a basic degree
 - write an actually competant AI [Anyone] -> on-going

 #Client To Do:
--Write client manager function
+- Write client manager function
--Write Serialisation
+- Write Serialisation
--make data objects
+- make data objects
--do prepend stuff
+- do prepend stuff
--make gui
+- make gui

 ######(also bugfix but that goes without saying :P )